cockroachdb/docs/v2.2/authentication.md

 `client.<user>.crt` | Client certificate for `<user>` (e.g., `client.root.crt` for user `root`). <br><br>Each `client.<user>.crt` must have `CN=<user>`  (for example, `CN=marc` for `client.marc.crt`) <br><br> Must be signed by `ca.crt`.
 `client.<user>.key` | Client key created using the `cockroach cert` command.

-Alternatively, you can use [password authentication](#secure-clusters-with-passwords).
+Alternatively, you can use [password authentication](#client-authentication).
 Remember, the client still needs `ca.crt` for node authentication.

 ### Using a custom CA

-So far we have discussed the scenario where the node and client certificates are signed by the CA created using the `cockroach cert` command.
+In the previous section, we discussed the scenario where the node and client certificates are signed by the CA created using the `cockroach cert` command.
 But what if you want to use an external CA, like your organizational CA or a public CA?
 In that case, our certificates might need some modification.
 Here’s why:

-As discussed earlier, the node certificate is multi-functional, as in the same certificate is presented irrespective of whether the node is acting as a server or client.
+As mentioned earlier, the node certificate is multi-functional, as in the same certificate is presented irrespective of whether the node is acting as a server or client.
 To make the certificate multi-functional, the `node.crt` must have `CN=node` and the list of IP addresses and DNS names listed in `Subject Alternative Names` field.

-But as we discussed in the [TLS certificates](#tls-certificates) section, some CAs will not sign a node certificate containing a `CN` that is not an IP address or domain name.
+But some CAs will not sign a certificate containing a `CN` that is not an IP address or domain name.
+Here's why: The TLS client certificates are used to authenticate the client connecting to a server.
+Because most client certificates authenticate a user instead of a device, the certificates contain usernames instead of hostnames.
+This makes it difficult for public CAs to verify the client's identity and hence most public CAs will not sign a client certificate.

 To get around this issue, we can split the node key and certificate into two: